LAST UPDATED: April 10, 2021

 Q: What other items do I need to install a touch screen car stereo in my vehicle?

-A: If your vehicle currently has a single-DIN unit, you will require a double-DIN dash installation kit.
+If your vehicle currently has a single-DIN unit, you will require a double-DIN dash installation kit.
 You may also need a wiring harness during installation and aux cables for connectivity.
 Depending on the strength and capability of your car’s speakers, you may also need an external amplifier.

 Q: Can you use the DVD player in a touch screen car stereo while the car is in motion?